D23 (Disney): 2024

 The eighth D23 fan event was held from August 9 to 11, 2024, at the Anaheim Convention Center in Anaheim, California.
 Disney dropped the word "Expo", resulting in the name "D23: The Ultimate Disney Fan Event".
 On August 8, the D23 kickoff celebration took place at Disneyland Resort.
 From August 9 to 11, shopping pop-ups, exhibits, panels, and presentations were held at the Anaheim Convention Center during the day, and then the largest marquee shows were held at Honda Center in the evening: the Disney Entertainment Showcase (August 9), the Disney Experiences Showcase (August 10), and the Disney Legends Ceremony (August 11).
 The Guardian noted that the prices of three-day tickets for the event started at just under $300 and went up to $2,599 for the best seats at Honda Center.

 Part of the Disney Experiences showcase was viewable in-game on Fortnite and showed a trailer for the next Battle Royale season featuring Doctor Doom.

 2026

-The ninth D23 fan event will be held from August 14 to 16, 2026, at the Anaheim Convention Center, and Honda Center in Anaheim, California.
-The event will also see the return of D23 Day at Angel Stadium and at Disneyland (on August 13).
+The ninth D23 fan event was held from August 14 to 16, 2026, at the Anaheim Convention Center, and Honda Center in Anaheim, California.
+The event also saw the return of D23 Day at Angel Stadium (on August 12) and at Disneyland (on August 13).
+During the expo, first looks were given at Frozen 3, Incredibles 3, Hexed, Ice Age: Boiling Point, The New Simpsons Movie, a live-action Tangled film, The Bluey Movie, VisionQuest, Avengers: Doomsday, season two of Ahsoka & season three of Percy Jackson and the Olympians, a new Disney Animation film titled Clay was announced along with Zootopia 3, Lilo & Stitch 2 and an Oswald the Lucky Rabbit animated miniseries.
+From Pixar, new details were given on Gatto, Ghost Market and the sequel to Coco.
+A Kingdom Hearts television series and the MCU X-Men cast were also revealed, Anne Hathaway gave an update on the Princess Diaries 3, as well as Lisa Kudrow and Mira Sorvino on Romy and Michele 2.

+During the week of the event, Disney announced that a selection of panels and showcase presentations would be livestreamed on Disney+ globally, including Beauty and the Beast: A Tale as Old as Time 35th Anniversary Celebration (on August 14), Percy Jackson and the Olympians: Season 3 Panel, Disney Rewind Encore Concert and Horizons: Disney Experiences Showcase (on August 15) and along with Disney Princess: The Ultimate Concert Celebration – Recorded Live from Disneyland Resort, Disney Worldbuilders Panel with Leslie Iwerks and Disney Legends Awards Ceremony (on August 16).